Highpointing

 Elevation: 448 ft

 This was our second highpoint stop on the way to Ocean City, NJ.
-This highpoint ranks 49th for elevation.
-It is quite humorous that the USGS marker is about 1 inch below the surface of the grass.
+This highpoint ranks 49th in elevation.
+It's quite humorous that the USGS marker is about 1 inch below the surface of the grass.

 #5 High Point, New Jersey